anahir21/anahir21/README.md

-How to get in touch with Anahí:
+How to get in touch with Anahí: <br>
 <a href="mailto:an211291@hotmail.com "><img src="https://media.giphy.com/media/5axRZ5SMhky9Kj60xk/giphy.gif" width="40"></a>

 <a href="https://www.linkedin.com/in/anahi-rosas-rivas/" target="_blank"> <img src="https://img.icons8.com/doodle/48/000000/linkedin--v2.png" width="40"/></a>